jmerlemeier/jmerlemeier.github.io/README.md

   * *prompt* is presented from terminal.
   * *command* is what I type.
   * *arguments*
-  * *options* typically stary with a dash and are used to modify the behavior of the command.
+  * *options* typically start with a dash and are used to modify the behavior of the command.
   * *outputs*
  - The Shell: Part of the OS that defines how to terminal will behave, executes commands. **BASH** is an example of a shell.
  - Shortcuts rock!